Citroën AX: Derivatives

 In 1996, the EV3 engine (air engine) was mounted into a regular Citroën AX car by MDI.
 Heuliez presented an estate version called the AX Evasion at the 1988 Mondial de l'Automobile.

-Besides the well known versions that are documented Citroën also produced a few rare variants.

 Citroën also built a concept car named Xanthia based on the AX.

+Besides the well known versions that are documented, Citroën also produced a few rare variants.

 The Citroën AX BB Cabrio was a small roadster derived from the AX (1988).
-In Portugal, Citroën dealership Benjamin Barral from Amadora in Lisbon created an unofficial convertible version in the 1980s until about 1996 called the BB AX Cabrio, originally powered by the twin-choke carb AX GT 1.4 L engine, but later available with any type of engine that equipped the 3 door AX.
+In Portugal, Citroën dealership Benjamin Barral from Amadora in Lisbon created an unofficial convertible version in the 1980s until about 1996 called the BB AX Cabrio, originally powered by the twin-choke carb AX GT 1.4 L engine, but later available with any type of engine that was available on the three-door AX.

 At one stage, parent firm PSA Peugeot Citroën had planned to launch a Talbot Samba replacement as a version of the AX with a different grille and a Talbot badge, but this plan was cancelled, as the entire Talbot marque was axed on passenger cars by 1987 following several years of declining sales.

-Automobiles Citroën also launched the AX Pistes Rouges 4WD 1400 model, based on the standard three-door AX GT 1360cc engine but with a unique four-wheel-drive system developed and produced by the French Dangel company for between 1992 and 1994.
+Automobiles Citroën also launched the AX Pistes Rouges 4WD 1400 model, based on the standard three-door AX GT 1360cc engine but with a unique four-wheel-drive system developed and produced by the French Dangel company.
+This was built between 1992 and 1994.

-Malaysian car company Proton produced a version of the Citroën AX, the Proton Tiara, from 1996 to 2000.
+Malaysian car company Proton manufactured a version of the Citroën AX, the Proton Tiara, from 1996 to 2000.